 An interesting fact here is the use/inclusion in the methodology of a group of stimulation drugs to choose from (Gonadothropin/Antiestrogen/Hormone replacement) and information whether the ICSI procedure will be performed.

 The model has been developed based on over 140,000 cycles performed in the UK.
 The model was prepared by Prof. Scott Nelson – University of Glasgow, Prof. Debbie Lawlor – Bristol University and Dr. Tom Kelsey – University of Saint Andrews.

 OPIS IVF PREDICTOR

-Another online tool that allows you to check your chances is OPIS (Outcome Prediction In Subfertility).
+Another IVF success calculator that allows you to check your chances is OPIS (Outcome Prediction In Subfertility).

 We did not find information on how many cycles the statistical model implemented by the University of Aberdeen works.
 However, looking at the age range, it is certainly more than 100,000 IVF cycles.
 In this model, the causes of infertility are limited to a few options (unexplained fertility/problem with tubes/male factor).
 The number of parameters to enter also seems quite poor compared to previous tools.
 As a result, we get a graph that shows the average effectiveness (live birth) in 6 IVF cycles per cycle.